Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey

-\citeauthor{sudusinghe2021denial} \cite{sudusinghe2021denial} observe that the real benchmarks in general purpose system may have unpredictable traffic patterns, and therefore, simple statistical patterns would not adapt well for them.
-So they propose a ML based approach for DoS attack detection.
-They have explored several supervised ML approaches for the DoS detection.
+\citeauthor{sudusinghe2021denial} \cite{sudusinghe2021denial} observe that the real benchmarks in general purpose systems may have unpredictable traffic patterns, and therefore, simple statistical patterns would not adapt well for them.
+So they propose an ML-based approach for DoS attack detection.
+They have explored several supervised ML approaches for DoS detection.
 During the design time, the data for both normal and attack scenarios are collected using known applications.
-A ML model is trained and stored in a dedicated core for security.
+An ML model is trained and stored in a dedicated core for security.
 At run-time, the probes are used to collect data from routers.
 Separate physical NoC is used to send data to the security core for prediction.
-The security core will predict the traffic pattern as attack or normal scenario.
-They have used 20 distinct features for this ML detection.
+The security core will predict the traffic pattern as an attack or normal scenario.
 Two physical NoCs have 6\% and 7\% area and power overhead, respectively.
-They have compared performance of 12 different ML models - XGBoost algorithm performs better with an accuracy of 99\% in successfully detecting DoS attack in 4x4 mesh based NoCs.
+They have compared the performance of 12 different ML models - the XGBoost algorithm performs better with an accuracy of 99\% in successfully detecting DoS attacks in 4x4 mesh-based NoCs.

-\citeauthor{charles2020lightweight} \cite{charles2020lightweight} propose a trust aware routing mechanism to overcome DoS attack in the presence of multiple malicious IPs.
-The authors model trust of routers which calculates the trust based on feedback from neighbouring routers and propagate the values through NoC.
-A neighbouring router will keep on trusting of the upstream router if the packet was not tampered and reduce it's trust if packet is tampered.
-When a particular IP wants to send data, an adaptive trust-aware routing algorithm will be used to route the packets avoiding untrusted routers.
-This lightweight mechanism can be integrated with any of the existing authentication protocol to mitigate DoS attacks that exploits authentication checking.
+\textbf{DDoS by Flooding:} \citeauthor{fang2013robustness} \cite{fang2013robustness} talk about the robustness of the DDoS attacks on mesh-based NoC with different malicious IP numbers and placements.
+Among five routing algorithms (XY routing and four adaptive routings), XY routing performs better at traffic injection rates of less than 0.65.
+However, the authors suggest that adaptive routing algorithms perform better for higher traffic injection rates.
+They also propose a set of design guidelines to elevate system performance in a DoS attack scenario.
+They suggest a hybrid scheme of deterministic and adaptive routing that will switch based on the traffic injection rates.